The Practice of Beginning & Becoming

 “Becoming unfolds and deepens us, carried forward by presence—not certainty.”

-One of my greatest teachers was the year I returned to work as an instructional coach in public education just 7 weeks after a traumatic pregnancy and birth — only to be displaced soon after during a state-mandated Turnaround Plan “restart” that removed more than 86% of our staff.
-That season cracked something open in me: my understanding of systems, my relationship to my own leadership, and my commitment to my family, my personal coaching practice, and community-centered advocacy.
-It showed me that you can be grieving and still growing; reorienting and still becoming; caregiving while also thought-leading.
+One of my greatest teachers was the year I returned to work as an instructional coach just seven weeks after a traumatic pregnancy—only to be displaced shortly after during a state-mandated “restart” that removed 86% of staff.

-Lessons on Personal Capacity & Presence
+Lessons on Presence & Capacity

 Lessons on Strategy & Systems